 Articles are sought in the area of materia medica, posology, case management, miasms, philosophy, provings, history, etc. Graphics and photographs are welcome.

-Please submit articles for peer review in a word document format, such as MS Word, or RFT.
-Include a few lines of biographical information, and if possible a photograph.
+Please submit articles for peer review in a word document format, Include a few lines of biographical information, and if possible a photograph.

 A "well taken case" includes a description of the patient, occupation, etc., relevant family medical history, previous types of treatment (conventional or homeopathic), details of the chief complaints including modalities and causations, mental and general symptoms and all other symptoms of the case, so that a clear picture of the totality can be gained.